 Can Model 3 Demand Continue?

 The Model 3 probably doesn’t need too many more Tesla Model 3 reviews.
 The word seems to be getting out to the public.
-Since acquiring my M3 in March three people have stopped by to look and ride and two of them bought M3s, the third decided on a used Model S for about the same money.
+Since acquiring my Model 3 in March, three people have stopped by to look and ride and two of them bought Model 3s.
+The third decided on a used Model S for about the same money.
 Demand should continue to be high.
-The car is well built, fun to drive, and the ability to meet any travel needs conveniently, makes it the go to car for people looking to drop the tailpipe.
+The car is well built, fun to drive, and the ability to meet any travel needs conveniently makes it the go-to car for people looking to drop the tailpipe.